lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 ## How The Earth Data Science Corps (EDSC) worked

-Our EDSC program can be broader broken up into three sub-programs.
+Our EDSC program was broken up into three sub-programs.

 ### Program 1.
 Provide earth and environmental data science training to faculty and students